Skip to content

 The command above executes 10 processes locally on one machine.

-In order to run on a distributed system, you need to provide the machine names or the machinefile which contains the machine names.
-For instance assuming that my_hostfile is a text file that contains machine names
+In order to run on a distributed system, you need to provide the machine names or the file which contains the machine names.
+For instance, assuming that my_hostfile is a text file that contains machine names, execute the following command:

 mpirun -np 10 --hostfile my_hostfile ./bin/daphne --distributed --dist_backend=MPI scripts/examples/matrix_addition_for_mpi.daph

-The command above starts 10 processes distributed on following the hosts in the my_hostfile.
-For more options, please check the Open MPI documentation.
+The command above starts 10 processes distributed on the hosts specified in the file my_hostfile.
+For more options, please see the Open MPI documentation.

-From a DAPHNE runtime point of view, the --distributed option tells the DAPHNE runtime system to utilize the distributed backend, while the --dist_backend=MPI indicate the type of the backend implementation.
+From a DAPHNE runtime point of view, the --distributed option tells the DAPHNE runtime to utilize the distributed backend, while the option --dist_backend=MPI indicates the type of the backend implementation.

 mpirun -np 10 singularity exec <singularity-image> daphne/bin/daphne --distributed --dist_backend=MPI --vec --num-threads=2 daphne/scripts/examples/matrix_addition_for_mpi.daph